Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Application to Freeze-out

 \subsection{Strangeness with centrality}

-Introducing a strangeness suppression factor for performing the analysis in the central collision of heavy nuclei is optional \cite{Bhattacharyya:2019wag, Bhattacharyya:2019cer}, whereas this appears essential when one deals with peripheral or semi-central collision.
+Introducing a strangeness suppression factor is optional for the most central collisions \cite{Bhattacharyya:2019wag, Bhattacharyya:2019cer}, whereas this appears essential when we deal with a peripheral or semi-central collision.
 Complete chemical equilibrium may not be achieved in the strangeness sector due to the higher mass threshold of strange particles and their hadronic counterpart \cite{Koch:1986ud}.
-Initially, this suppression factor ($\gamma_S$) was introduced to be a factor considering the phase space undersaturation \cite{Letessier:1993hi}.
-Ref.~[\cite{Cleymans:1997ib, Hamieh:2000tk}] has discussed this undersaturation as an effect of the canonical ensemble consideration of strangeness, where exact conservation of strangeness should be considered for a smaller collision system.
+Initially, this suppression factor $\gamma_S$ was introduced considering the phase space under-saturation \cite{Letessier:1993hi}.
+Ref.~[\cite{Cleymans:1997ib, Hamieh:2000tk}] has discussed this under-saturation as an effect of the canonical ensemble consideration of strangeness, where exact strangeness conservation should be considered for a smaller collision system.
 In ref.\cite{Becattini:2008ya} a core corona dependent model has also tried to discuss this suppression of strangeness.
 Irrespective of the reason for this undersaturation, considering this factor $\gamma_S$, gives rise to a better agreement to the thermal description of heavy-ion data.
-It seems that the strange sector may have a deviation from the respective grand canonical description, and this parameter is a measure of that departure \cite{Rafelski:1991rh, Letessier:1993hi, Cleymans:1997ib, Hamieh:2000tk, Cleymans:2001at, Bearden:2002ib, Tawfik:2014dha, Manninen:2008mg}.
+It seems that the strange sector may have a deviation from the respective grand canonical picture, and this parameter is a measure of that departure \cite{Rafelski:1991rh, Letessier:1993hi, Cleymans:1997ib, Hamieh:2000tk, Cleymans:2001at, Bearden:2002ib, Tawfik:2014dha, Manninen:2008mg}.
 In the presence of this factor, the number density is modified in the following manner \cite{Manninen:2008mg},

-Here, $n_i^s$ denotes the number of valence strange quarks or antiquarks in the $i$'th hadron.
-In this work, we have calculated number densities following \ref{new_density}.
-So, $\gamma_{S}=1$ for all non-strange particles.
+Here, $n_i^s$ denotes the number of valence strange quarks or anti-quarks in the $i$'th hadron.
+In this work, we have calculated the number densities following \ref{new_density}. $\gamma_{S}=1$ for all non-strange particles.
 A smaller value of $\gamma_S$ denotes a larger deviation from the grand canonical limit of equilibrium.

 As we have introduced one added parameter $\gamma_S$, an extra equation is needed to close our system of equations.
 This parameter is not related to any conserved quantity, rather it is used to describe the possible non-equilibrium of the strange sector.
-Keeping in mind, that we have used only yields of kaons among the strange particles, we have utilized kaon to pion ratio to evaluate the value of $\gamma_S$ in Eq.\ref{gammas}.
+Keeping in mind that we have used only yields of kaons among the strange particles, we have utilized kaon to pion ratio to evaluate the value of $\gamma_S$ in Eq.\ref{gammas}.